Michael Govan

 MG

-At the time, I remember Werner Herzog made that movie about the Michaux caves, and the 35,000 year old cave paintings that look a little like Picasso, but they’re like proto-cinem.
-They’re the same animals that are at the Tar Pits, and you start to realize the Tar Pits aren’t prehistory but coincident with art history.
-You’re staring into this ice age of the origins of human creativity.
+At the time, I remember Werner Herzog made that movie about the Chauvet caves, the 35,000-year-old cave paintings that look a little like Picasso—but they’re proto-cinema.
+They’re the same animals that are in the Tar Pits.
+And you start to realize: the Tar Pits aren’t prehistory.
+They’re coincident with art history.
+You’re staring into this Ice Age—the origins of human creativity.

 EO

-It’s like this hall of mirrors for binary thinking, it confronts the logic of linear thinking of the past’s place in the present and vice versa.
+It’s like this hall of mirrors for binary thinking.
+It confronts the logic of linear time—of the past’s place in the present, and vice versa.

 MG